JakeSteam/blog-programming/_drafts/2024-10-11-jekyll-calendar-custom-events.md

 Displaying all the days in a month correctly aligned to the days of the week grid is easily the hardest part of a calendar, and luckily someone already solved it for me!

-Specifically, [this post (in Russian)](https://mikhail-yudin.ru/blog/frontend/jekyll-calendar-css-grid).
+Specifically, [this post (in Russian)](https://mikhail-yudin.ru/blog/frontend/jekyll-calendar-css-grid) by Mikhail Yudin was used as a starting point, with some adaptations.
 Essentially, to ensure we output placeholder days from the previous month, we:

 1. Start 7 days before the start of the month (`-7..30`), and loop through each day by building a `day_timestamp` using the `month_start_timestamp` and current day (`i`).
-2. For each day, if we haven't found the first relevant day yet (`first_day_found`), skip days without outputting (`continue`) until the current day is Monday.
+2. For each day, if we haven't found the first relevant day yet (`first_day_found`), skip the day without outputting (`continue`) until the current day is Monday.
 3. Now we need to output placeholder days for the row until the month actually starts, this is done with `if month_str == month_number` ... output day `span` ... `else` ... output empty `span`.
 4. To output a day's events, we loop through every object in every post's `dates` object.
 5. For each event, we add the HTML output to `events`, which is added to the page's HTML itself as a `data-events` attribute on the day's `span`.